Adoption of a child after placement by the youth welfare office

 - The family court examines all documents, involves the adoption agency, among others, and decides on the adoption.

 - The family court pronounces the adoption of the child by means of a decision.
-The adoption is effective and incontestable upon delivery of this decision.
-The adopted child is given the surname of the adoptive family and has the same rights as a biological child.
+As soon as you receive the decision, the adoption is effective and incontestable.
+The adopted child is given the surname of the adoptive family and has the same rights as your biological child.

 Further information